mjcarley/libpetrbf/README.md

 by the Barba group under the MIT License.
 Further developments are covered by the GPL.

+The prerequisite for installing the library is PETSc, which is available from https://www.petsc.org/ The installation process requires that the PETSc be visible as a package using `pkg-config`.

 # Original PetRBF description

 Many applications in computational science need to approximate a